sushiljain01/generative-ai-toolkit-for-sap-hana-cloud/doc/hana_ai.rst

   - AI tools, which provides a set of tools to analyze data and build machine learning models.
   - HANA Vector Store and Knowledge Base API, which provides a way to store and retrieve vectors and knowledge bases.
   - Smart DataFrame, which is a HANA dataframe Agent to interact with HANA data.
-  - Chatbot Agents, which provides a way to interact with the AI tools and HANA Vector Store and Knowledge Base API via natural language.
+  - ContextAgent, which provides the recommended way to interact with the AI tools via natural language using Markdown-backed memory and runtime skill routing.

 Prerequisites
 -------------